mongodb/specifications/source/retryable-writes/retryable-writes.rst

    running.
 In a write command where the client has requested retryable behavior, it is expressed by the top-level ``lsid`` and ``txnNumber`` fields.
-   The ``lsid`` component is the corresponding server session ID. which is a BSON value defined in the Driver Session specification.
+   The ``lsid`` component is the corresponding server session ID. which is a BSON value defined in the `Driver Session`_ specification.
 The ``txnNumber`` component is a monotonically increasing (per server session), positive 64-bit integer.

+   .. _Driver Session: ../sessions/driver-sessions.rst

 ClientSession
-   Driver object representing a client session, which is defined in the Driver Session specification.
+   Driver object representing a client session, which is defined in the `Driver Session`_ specification.
 This object is always associated with a server session; however, drivers will pool server sessions so that creating a ClientSession will not always entail creation of a new server session.
 The name of this object MAY vary across drivers.